shueze/CLIM680-project/index.md

 ## Who's secretly compromising your health: an Introduction to Particulate Matter (PM) in the US
 ### Introduction
-<font face="Times New Roman" >Particulate Matter(PM), also known as particle pollution, is a mixture of solid particles and liquid droplets in the atmosphere.  </font>
+<font face="Times New Roman" >Particulate Matter(PM), also known as particle pollution, is a mixture of solid particles and liquid droplets in the atmosphere.
+The most famous PM are PM10(with diameter generally 10mm and smaller) and PM2.5(with diameters generally 2.5mm and smaller). </font>